 Getting it done

 Don’t underestimate the time or resources that you’ll need.
-After putting in your due diligence and with the results of your analysis in-hand, you’ll want to do three things: first, create clear easily-sharable reports that detail the most important findings.
-Second, present your analysis to your team and, third, come up with a fresh plan of attack for the next quarter or year.
+After putting in your due diligence and with the results of your analysis in-hand, you’ll want to do three things: create clear, easily-sharable reports that detail the most important findings, share your analysis with your team and develop a fresh plan of attack for your next quarter or year.

 A social media audit is a unique chance for a fresh start.
-By knowing precisely how your brand is performing on social media, you can save time, sweat and tears with a social strategy that really works.
+By knowing precisely how your brand is performing on social media, you can save time, sweat, and tears with a social media strategy that really works.